 With regards to the exact scope of their licence, it is not clear the type of permissions applied for.
-That won’t be available until it is live, apparently after 1 July.
+That won’t be available until it is live, apparently after 1 July.[Office1]

 The advantage of the EU approach is that if you are licensed under an EU directive you can put the Single Market behind you to get your services into every member state.

-So, to summarise, the Single Market in financial services is not complete nor is it in continual sync with the pace of innovation.
-A separate example outside of VC would be binary options, these are regulated in some EU states as gambling products in others as financial instruments.
+So, to summarise, the Single Market in financial services is not complete, nor is it in continual sync with the pace of innovation.
+A separate example outside VC would be binary options.
+These are regulated in some EU states as gambling products, and in others as financial instruments.
 The first EU country to regulate them as a financial instrument was Cyprus.
-The consequence of which saw a large number of operators from around the world queuing up with CySec to pick up a MIFID passport to provide their binary options products to the rest of the EU.
-Same with Equity Crowdfunding.
-This is essentially arranging deals in investments (covered under MIFID).
-When the FCA in the UK started issuing MIFID passports to UK crowdfunding operators they could use that to enter other EU markets where the regulator might not have been as keen on equity crowdfunding or were delaying on having an official position.
+The consequence of which saw a large number of operators from around the world queuing up with CySec, to pick up a Markets in Financial Instruments Directive (MiFID) passport to provide their binary options products to the rest of the EU.
+It is the same with Equity Crowdfunding.
+This is essentially arranging deals in investments – covered under MiFID).
+When the FCA in the UK started issuing MiFID passports to UK crowdfunding operators, holders could use that to enter other EU markets where the regulator might not have been as keen on equity crowdfunding, or were delaying on having an official position.
 These are the natural regulatory arbitrage opportunities that exist in the EU.